hadiamjad/Blocking-JavaScript-without-Breaking-the-Web/README.md

 ###### Testing `TM` configuration
 - Staying inside `client` session.
-- Go inside `cd ../../TM/webpage-crawler-extension` and run `./client.sh`.
+- Go inside `cd ../../TM/webpage-crawler-extension` and run `bash client.sh`.

  This will crawl the landing pages of websites(from Control setting) using chrome extension configured with TM setting where all tracking methods are blocked.
 Then label it using filter lists, and print the number of tracking and functional requests count in TM setting.